Video Rendering

 At its core, video rendering is a dynamic process that combines the raw elements of a video project into a final product that viewers can play back on a display.
 Picture assembling a jigsaw puzzle.
 Each piece of that puzzle could represent a different element in the video.
 When all these puzzle pieces are correctly connected, we get a full, detailed picture or, in this case, a watchable video.

 The rendering process goes beyond simply joining these elements.
 It involves encoding the video to a desired format that could be played on specific devices or streaming platforms.
-During rendering, your video editing software does all the math, calculating how each pixel should appear based on the edits you’ve made, the effects you’ve added, and the format you’ve chosen.
+During rendering, your video editing software does all the math, calculating how each pixel should appear based on the edits you’ve made, the effects you’ve added, the color grading applied, and the format you’ve chosen.

 How Does Video Rendering Work?